 I know it sounds like a no-brainer, but before you do anything else, restart your computer.
 Matthew Petrie of Falcon Northwest technical support says that most of his customers solve their problems with this simple step.
 “This long-standing maxim can work wonders,” says Petrie.

+While you’re at it, make sure that your operating system is fully updated by running Windows Update.
+Neglecting updates could deprive you of important bug and performance fixes.
 If you’re having problems with a peripheral, try switching it on and off.
 If that doesn’t work, try disconnecting and reconnecting the device.
 As a last resort, download the latest drivers and perform a full reinstall.

 My pc is too slow